 9. Be A Tuning Maniac

-This also seems like a no brainer but it’s extremely important…but you have to tune before every take….I’ll just leave it at that.
-I’ve had to rerecord all the guitars before because they didn’t tune enough or thier technique was so poor it was throwing everything out of whack and sounding really bad.
+It may seem like a no brainer but it’s extremely important…but you have to tune before every take….I’ll just leave it at that.
+I’ve had to redo all the guitars before because they didn’t tune enough or thier technique was so poor it was throwing everything out of whack and sounding really bad.